 If you love art, there are plenty of lovely galleries in the town to explore.

-Looking for fabulous day trip from Paris to Deauville or Trouville, press here for a terrific option
+Looking for fabulous day trip to Honfleur, Deauville & Trouville, see the link below for a fun option:

 Going on a Road Trip to Normandy?
 Check Out My Tips & Trips of Where to Go & What to See!